JohnJ-Led/OperatingPlatforms/README.md

 Client- The Gaming Room
 # Request:
-Re-deveolop their current game "Draw It or Lose It" to be secure, and scalable to multiple client platforms.
-Current Platform - Android
+Re-deveolop their current game "Draw It or Lose It" to be secure, and scalable to multiple client platforms./n Current Platform - Android/n
 Current Goals - Expand to new browser clients.
 (Safari, Google Chrome, MS Edge, ect)

 # Successes: